 Users may request to use any partition they have access to on a per job basis.
 This is accomplished using the resource manager extensions since most native batch systems do not support the partition concept.
-For example, on a $\underline{\text{TORQUE}}$ system, a job submitted by a member of the group staff could request that the job run in the $\underline{\textit{test}}$ partition by adding the line -1 partition=test to the qsub command line.
-See the $\underline{\textit{resource manager extension overview}}$ for more information on configuring and using resource manager extensions.
+For example, on a TORQUE system, a job submitted by a member of the group staff could request that the job run in the test partition by adding the line -l partition=test to the qsub command line.
+See the resource manager extension overview for more information on configuring and using resource manager extensions.